johansatge/passwordbot/readme.md

 It is a basic way to calculate the password strength, but for now there are no unquestioned way to do so - [entropy calculation](https://en.wikipedia.org/wiki/Password_strength#Entropy_as_a_measure_of_password_strength) is one of the most discussed methods, but it is [not reliable in all cases](https://diogomonica.com/posts/password-security-why-the-horse-battery-staple-is-not-correct/), as it does not take the user behavior into account.

-# About similar characters
+## About similar characters

-The *avoid similar characaters* option, when enabled, removes the following when generating a password:
+The *avoid similar characters* option, when enabled, removes the following when generating a password:

 * `l`, `I` and `1` (lowercase *L*, uppercase *i* and digit *one*)
 * `O` and `0` (uppercase *o* and digit *zero*)